Woolwich (parish): Governance

 The Parliamentary Boundaries Act 1832, which transferred county exclaves to their local counties for election of members of parliament, explicitly treated the North Woolwich area as part of Kent.
 The Counties (Detached Parts) Act 1844, applied the 1832 designations for all civil purposes.

 The parish became part of the Greenwich Poor Law Union in 1836 and then the Woolwich Poor Law Union from 1868.

 Woolwich was added to the Registrar General definition of the London Metropolis in 1837, appearing in the weekly tables of mortality from 1840.
 The parish was added to the Metropolitan Police District in 1840.

 The vestry built a town hall, now known as the Old Town Hall in 1842.

-The parish adopted the Public Health Act 1848 and a local board was formed in 1852, consisting of eighteen elected members and three nominated members.
+The parish adopted the Public Health Act 1848 (11 & 12 Vict. c.
+63) and a local board was formed in 1852, consisting of eighteen elected members and three nominated members.

 In 1855 the parish was included in the district of the Metropolitan Board of Works.
 It was an anomaly amongst metropolitan parishes, having a local board of health, and this was treated as if it were an incorporated vestry.

 Following the Local Government Act 1888, the parish was transferred from the County of Kent to the County of London in 1889.

 Elsewhere in England, following the Local Government Act 1894, local boards of health became urban district councils.
 The Woolwich Local Board of Health continued to exist until 1900 when, as part of the provisions of the London Government Act 1899, the parish was combined with Eltham and Plumstead to form the Metropolitan Borough of Woolwich.

 The parish continued to exist for election of a board of guardians, but was abolished for this purpose in 1930.
 The parishes in the Borough of Woolwich were then combined into a single parish.